TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

     * _Anne Galley_: A pirate ship commanded by Richard Noland c.
 1717<sup>[27]</sup>
     * _Bennet_: A pirate sloop commanded by Benjamin Hornigold, used by him to attack ships sailing near New Providence in 1717<sup>[25]</sup>.
     * _Happy Return_: A pirate sloop commanded by Benjamin Hornigold, used by him to attack ships sailing near New Providence in the winter of 1713 and/or 1714<sup>[24]</sup>.
+    * _La Louise_: A French 22-gun merchant frigate captured by Olivier Levasseur c.
+1717.
+It was sunk in a storm on 9th March 1718 near Cotinga Island, Brazil<sup>[101]</sup>.
     * _Kingston_: A Jamaican ship captured by Calico Jack and used by him sometime after the 24th November 1718<sup>[26]</sup>.
     * _Marianne_: A pirate sloop commanded by Paulsgrave Williams, used by him to attack ships sailing near New Providence in the winter of 1713 and/or 1714<sup>[24][27][28]</sup>.
     * _Sultana_: A pirate galley commanded by Black Sam c.
 1717.<sup>[28]</sup>.